Fix Your Home's Plumbing Problems Like a Pro with this DIY Guide

 DIY plumbing is safe if you follow safety guidelines and take the appropriate steps.

-It is recommended to contact a professional plumber for significant plumbing issues that require special equipment and expertise.
+You should contact a licensed plumber for significant plumbing issues that require specialist equipment and knowledge.